Jay Johnston: Career

+United States Capitol attack

-In March 2021, a Twitter message by the FBI was seeking the identity of a man at the 2021 United States Capitol attack who bore a resemblance to Johnston and who was identified as Johnston by friends of the actor.
-In a December 21, 2021 article by The Daily Beast, two of Johnston's friends said he admitted to being at the Capitol on January 6.
+In March 2021, a Twitter message by the FBI was seeking the identity of a man at the January 6 United States Capitol attack who bore a resemblance to Johnston and who was identified as Johnston by friends of the actor.
+In a December 21, 2021, article by The Daily Beast, two of Johnston's friends said he admitted to being at the Capitol on January 6.
 After the FBI tweet and the news of his alleged participation, Johnston's friends and colleagues from Mr. Show with Bob and David reached out to Johnston, but received no response.
-As of December 2021, Johnston was fired from Bob's Burgers.
-It is unclear if Johnston has been charged, arrested, or brought in for questioning.
+Johnston was fired from Bob's Burgers shortly after being identified.

+The FBI arrested Johnston on June 7, 2023, and charged him with felony obstruction of officers during civil disorder as well as several misdemeanor offenses.
+He was released after paying a $25,000 bond.

+Johnston pleaded guilty to a single felony count of obstructing officers during a civil disorder on July 8, 2024.
+On October 28, 2024, Judge Carl Nichols characterized Johnston's conduct as "problematic" and "reprehensible", and sentenced him to one year and one day in prison, 40 hours of community service, and pay $2,000 in restitution.

+In January 2025, Johnston was among those pardoned by Donald Trump when he entered office for his second term.

+Personal life

+Johnston has a daughter, born in 2011 or 2012.
+As of October 2024, he was engaged to Sara Radovanovitch.